icgrp/ese532_handouts/_sources/hw2/homework_submission.md

 4. **Refine**

-    As you hopefully noticed, our model of using a DFG and counting compute operations did not estimate `Filter_horizontal` very accurately in (Part 3c).
+    As you hopefully noticed, our model of using a DFG and counting compute operations in (Part 3c) did not estimate `Filter_horizontal` very accurately.
 We will now construct a better model by examining the assembly code of `Filter_Horizontal`.
 In the rest of this class, you will be working with an Ultra96 development board which has an ARM processor.
-Therefore instead of asking you to analyze x86 assembly compiled on your own PC, we are providing you with an assembly program that was compiled on the Ultra96 (`Filter_O2.s`).
-The code pertaining to `Filter_horizontal` is on lines 14-50.
+Therefore instead of asking you to analyze x86 assembly compiled on your own PC, we are providing you with an assembly program that was compiled on the Ultra96: `Filter_O2.s`.
+The code pertaining to `Filter_horizontal` is on lines 14-50 of `Filter_O2.s`.
 To get you started analyzing, we have annotated the instructions between labels `.L2` and `.L3`.
 These are setup instructions, and are outside of any loops.
     ```{hint}
     Here are some links which can help you get up to speed with ARM Assembly.
     - [Calling Convention](https://en.wikipedia.org/wiki/Calling_convention#ARM_(A64))